Animals Transforming Lives

 This is all under the guidance of Animal Crew Leader Emily Moyer.
 “Our residents receive so much love from these animals.
 Many are craving that love and connection,” according to Emily.
 “The physicality of the hard manual labor required by working with animals is also very therapeutic.”

 The daily rhythm and healing properties of animal work and care give residents a sense of purpose and responsibility.
 Additionally it provides much needed love and connection.
-The Mayo Clinic agrees that when working with animals therapeutically, one can gain benefits such as better coping skills for those experiencing mental health illness.
+This article on Animal Assisted Therapy at innerbody.com agrees that when working with animals therapeutically, one can gain benefits such as better coping skills for those experiencing mental health illness.

 Learn more about our Healing Community and Residential Treatment Facility